 "I have not shunned to declare to you the whole counsel of God (Acts 20'27).

 And it is counsel that does not change:

 "God, determining to show more abundantly to the heirs of promise the immutability of His counsel ..."
 Hebrews 6'17.

-Or if any such individual or group claims to be led by the Spirit into all truth.
+When Jesus said the "Spirit of truth ... will guide you into all truth" (John 16'13 ), He was addressing His disciples only.
+These words do not apply to any individual or group claiming to be led by the Spirit into all truth.
 They are out of order.

-It states that the New Testament is "based on the traditional text of the Greek-speaking churches".
-The translation method is a straightforward method called "essentially literal".
+The New King James translation (published by Thomas Nelson) provides all the scriptures for these Kingdom Inheritance Today studies.
+It is preferred mainly because the New Testament is "based on the traditional text of the Greek-speaking churches" and translated in the straightforward method called "essentially literal".